 From this example, we can gather the most common things that affect the size of the perceived risk.

 - How many users do you have?
 As Boris Wertz and Angela Tran Kingyens note in their marketplace handbook, the need for trust-building typically grows with the size of your marketplace.
 Bigger platforms are more likely to attract bad actors.

 - What is the worst-case scenario?
 What is the worst thing that can happen?
 Losing 15 minutes of your life because you got stood up by a random person from a Facebook flea market is not a big problem.
-Hiring an incompetent caretaker, which may result in your loved one dying, is.
+Hiring an incompetent caretaker, which may result in considerable risk to your loved one, is.

 - How much money is involved in an average transaction?
 This is related to the previous point.
 If you buy a used t-shirt online and never receive it, the situation is annoying, but not as bad as if you buy a used car that you never receive.

 - How trusting are your target users?
 Our non-scientific hypothesis is that people in Western countries are, in general, more eager to trust their peers, while older people or people in emerging markets are warier.
 The Sharetribe founders learned this first-hand when they launched a campus sharing marketplace in Finland and then tried to do the same in Chile.
 In the former, the response was excited and free of trust issues.
 In the latter, people responded with: “Are you crazy?
 I can’t trust my peers enough to share with them.”

 Now that we know which factors you should pay attention to, we can start investigating the different tools marketplaces use to build trust.